Financing Your Graduate Education

 November 1, 2024 - Incoming students entering in Spring 2025

-Candidates who have submitted all paperwork to the Financial Aid office by the priority consideration date will begin to receive award notices in November.
+Candidates who have submitted all paperwork to the Financial Aid office by the priority consideration date will begin to receive notices in November.

-Incoming students beginning their studies in Summer of 2024 should complete the 2023-24 application and FAFSA, as well as the 2024-25 FAFSA.
+Incoming students beginning their studies in the Summer of 2025 should complete the 2024-25 FAFSA and the 2025-26 FAFSA.

 FAFSA School Code: E00520